whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     cibadmin -o constraints -C -X '<rsc_location id="<resource>-secondary" node="<secondary node name>" rsc="<resource>" score="10" />'
     ```

+    Note that the id **must** have either `-primary` or `-secondary` following the resource's HA label.
 The information for each constraint is acquired from the CIB XML backup as follows:

     ```bash
     pcs -f $HOME/bck-`hostname`-*/cluster-cfg-`hostname`.xml constraint show